Linux Windows Python Virtualization Networking Security Cloud

 PermitRootLogin no

-PasswordAuthentication no # Only if you're using SSH keys
+PasswordAuthentication no # Only if SSH key-based login is configured

 systemctl restart sshd